TeskaLabs/splang-docs/expression/control.md

 {% highlight yaml %}

-!FIRST
+!TRY
 - <expression>
 - <expression>
 - <expression>
 ...
 {% endhighlight %}

 Iterate thru expression (top down), if the expression return non-null (`None`) result, stop iteration and return that value.
 Otherwise continue to the next expression.

 Returns `None` (error) when end of the list is reached.